 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in eggs and vanilla.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture (mixture will be thick).

 - Drop dough in batches by tablespoonfuls 3-4 in. apart onto a greased preheated waffle iron.
-Bake 2-3 minutes or until dark brown.
+Bake until dark brown, 2-3 minutes.

 - Remove to wire racks to cool completely.
 Sprinkle with confectioners' sugar.